 1. Move your source code to the build machine.

 2. The Partition Security Officer Profile is needed to set the DLL Version in the following step.

 b.
-Set the DLL Version Information in the Compile options to appropriate values.
-The version information must be modified for each Version or Patch delivered.
+Set the Product Version and File Version appropriate values.
+The version information must be incremented for each Version or Patch delivered.